Kooni-Boop/ManDay/README.md

 # manday

-ManDay - 일용직 공수입력 어플리케이션
+ManDay - Scheduler, wage calculator for day workers in korea.